naylonkessler/smart-cnab/readme.md

 # SmartCNAB

-## Warning: This package is under active development and breaking changes can be
+## Warning: This package is under active development so breaking changes can accur.
-possible.

 ```php
 <?php